DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-10-11-clawing-back-claims-via-support-after-they-have-been-paid.md

 - filters in a sidebar
 - a search
 - pagination

 ### List of claims

-Claims enter the clawbacks list if they have been rejected during sampling.
+If we reject a claim during sampling, it enters the clawbacks list.
 These claims have the initial status of ‘claim not approved’.

-We show claims in XXXX order.
+We show claims in date order, with the oldest showing first.
+The date is derived from when the claim entered the clawbacks queue.

 Each item on the claims list includes: